 Since niceness is always tinged with selfishness, the actions that it spawns will be tainted as well.
 Since kindness doesn’t involve self-interest and is fully focused on the creature being helped, it tends to have much more powerful effects.

-Be a Better Person in Relationship to Others
+Being Kind Makes You a Better Person in Relationship to Others

 A good friend is kind, not nice.

 A good parent is kind, not nice.

 A good son, daughter, brother, sister, is kind, not nice.

 Kindness comes from wanting another person to be happy; it manifests as actions that support and strengthen that person, and overall improve his experience of life.
 Niceness comes from wanting something from another person, be it emotional, sexual, behavioral, financial, or otherwise.